<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How to Remove Organic Stains from a Vinyl Pool Liner

-Some stains are also trickier than others with organic stains usually being easier to treat and eliminate than metal stains.
-If your stains are organic, here’s what you should do:
+Some stains are trickier to remove than others, with organic stains usually being easier to treat and eliminate than metal stains.
+If your stains are organic, here’s what you can do:

 1. Remove debris and leaves from the pool and clean the filter.

-2. Brush the pool surface with a soft-bristled brush to loosen grime, dirt, and algae.
+2. Brush the pool surface with a liner-friendly brush to loosen grime, dirt, and algae.

 3. Vacuum the surface of the pool (using a liner friendly vacuum) to get rid of remaining leaves, dirt, and debris.

 4. Make sure your pool water chemistry is balanced.
-Test the water and balance your chemicals accordingly.
+Test the water and balance your chemicals according to the liner manufacturer’s recommendations.
 (After this step, you may find that your stains have faded significantly.)

 This method is usually effective for most organic stains, but you can also try a few more things to tackle stubborn organic stains in the pool liner: